Mustafa Barghouti: 2012 tear-gas incident

 Barghouti claimed that at the annual Land Day protest in Bethlehem in 2012, he was struck in the head by a canister of tear gas shot by Israeli forces.
 "I was hit with a tear-gas bomb on the side of my head and my back," Dr. Barghouti told a reporter from his hospital bed.
 "My scalp is injured, my right ear has problems, and they are checking to see if I have any spinal injury."
-An Israeli Defense spokesperson, however, said that he had been attacked by fellow Palestinian protesters.